• Skip to primary navigation

 Personally, the most important issue of today’s announcement is to see how government agencies will respond when it comes to reviewing their dietary advice.
 Their guidelines impact not only us the general public but also health professionals as well as schools and hospitals.
 My kids’ school lunch menu currently offers red meat and /or processed meat 3 days out of 5.
 That certainly can be improved.

-If you are worried about protein, keep in mind that a varied plant-based diet including pulses, beans, seeds, nuts and wholegrains with the occasional portion of meat will provide enough protein and be beneficial to your health.
+If you are worried about protein, keep in mind that a varied plant-based diet including pulses, beans, seeds, nuts and whole grains with the occasional portion of meat will provide enough protein and benefit your health.
 And of course don’t forget to eat plenty of fibre, fruit and vegetables.

 Print Friendly, PDF & Email